 Adobe Bridge is a stand-alone program that’s available with Photoshop CC and other Adobe Creative Cloud programs.
 It allows you to organize, browse, locate, label, identify and cull / edit your image files.

 In keeping with the spirit of K.I.S.S.
 (Keep It Super Simple), I’m going to cover the most useful features to a photographer.
-Because Bridge is such a relatively simple program, It’s quite possible that you’ll be proficient with Bridge in no time after studying this post!
+Because Bridge is such a relatively simple program, It’s quite possible that you’ll be proficient with Bridge in about an hour after studying this post!

 Where to Find: